Viraj-S45/code-dump/content/blog/mastering-array-problems-from-basics-to-advanced.md

     cout << "The sum of the elements in the array is : " << sum << endl;
 }
 ```

-This code snippet tackles a fundamental task in arrays: calculating the total sum of all its elements.
-It accomplishes this by:

-**Declaring and initializing an array:** The code creates an array named arr and assigns values to it.
-**Setting up a variable for the sum:** It initializes a variable named sum to keep track of the total.
-**Looping through the array:** The code iterates through each element in the array.
-**Adding elements to the sum:** Within the loop, it adds the current element's value to the sum variable.
-**Printing the result:** Finally, the code displays the calculated sum of all elements in the array.\
-**Problem:** Determine the number of elements stored in an array.

 ### 3. Find the Product of All Elements in an Array: Multiply Them All